How to Get a DOT Medical Card

 • Complete the Department of Transportation (DOT) physical exam with the examiner, which includes vision and hearing tests.

-• Have any necessary follow-up exams recommended by your doctor before your card can be issued.
+• Have any necessary follow-up exams your doctor recommends before your card can be issued.

 • Receive your DOT Medical Examiner's Certificate, also known as a "medical card," from the examiner once all aspects of the exam are completed.

-• This certificate is valid for two years or less, depending on your age and type of license you hold.
+• This certificate is valid for two years or less, depending on your age and your license type.

-• Return to a certified medical examiner prior to expiration to renew your medical card if it has not already expired.
+• Return to a certified medical examiner before expiration to renew your medical card if it has not already expired.